tonytw1/squirrel-detector/README.md

 ### Local alternatives?

-The free tier for Google Vision is less suited for continuous use.
+Google Vision's free tier is less suited for continuous use.

-Is there anything we can run locally?
+Is there something we can run locally?

 Pretrained TensorFlow object detection models are available and running one locally might be an interesting side quest.

 There are 2 interesting problems here.
 Can we find a model which can detect the objects we're interested in (squirrels) and can we easily run it and call it locally?

-The model will need to be wrapped in some sort of API so we can call it from our own code.
+The model will need to be wrapped in some sort of API so that we can call it from our own code.

 ## TensorFlow object detection models

-The [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) contains saved models have been pretrained and can be downloaded.
+The [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) contains pretrained models which can be downloaded.

 They can be used to run detections against our images.

 Let's pick a pretrained model and try to run it against one of our test images.

 ### Object Detection API